Zaki978/European-Soccer-SQL-Data-Project/README.md

 ### 1. League Competitiveness Analysis
 - **Highest Average Goals**: The 2019 Bundesliga season recorded the highest average goals per game at 1.6.
-- **Points Gap**: The Premier League has the highest average gap (68.86) between top and bottom teams, while Bundesliga has the lowest (59.00)
+- **Points Gap**: The Premier League has the highest average gap (68.86) between top and bottom teams, while the Bundesliga has the lowest (59.00)
-- **Total Games Held**: La Liga, Premier League, and Serie A each recorded the highest total matches played, with 2,660 games whereas Bundesliga has a total of 2,142 games
+- **Total Games Held**: La Liga, Premier League, and Serie A each recorded the highest total matches played, with 2,660 games, whereas Bundesliga has a total of 2,142 games

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/Point%20Gap%20by%20League.png" alt="Leagues Point Gaps" width="800" height="200">